vilesport/Linux-Kernel/README.md

   - `compile`: compile your driver in `drivers`
   - `run`: run the machine, make sure that `kernel`, `busybox` and `compile` have to run at least 1 time before run
   - `help`: display this help
+- Your driver will be located in `drivers` folder.
+Just cd in there, `insmod` your drivers and debug